Compare Azure Government and global Azure

 Security Center internal assessments are provided to discover security misconfigurations, based on Common Configuration Enumeration such as password policy, windows FW rules, local machine audit and security policy, and additional OS hardening settings.

-- Specific detections: Detections based on VM log periodic batches, Azure core router network logs, threat intelligence reports, and detections for App Service.
+- Specific detections: Detections based on VM log periodic batches, Azure core router network logs, and threat intelligence reports.

 Near real-time alerts generated based on security events and raw data collected from the VMs are captured and displayed.